cglorious/dramatist-library-sinatra-app/README.md

 Open your browser at http://localhost:9393/

-To start the application, select 'Signup' or 'Login'

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
 You can run `tux` for an interactive prompt that will allow you to experiment.
 Use `rake` to create tasks.

 ## Contributing

-Open to suggestions Additional feature requests are listed in [Notes.md](https://github.com/cglorious/dramatist-library-sinatra-app/blob/main/Notes.md).
+Additional feature requests and known bugs are listed in [Notes.md](https://github.com/cglorious/dramatist-library-sinatra-app/blob/main/Notes.md).

 Bug reports and pull requests are welcome on GitHub at https://github.com/cglorious/dramatist-library-sinatra-app.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/cglorious/dramatist-library-sinatra-app/blob/main/CODE_OF_CONDUCT.md).